Converting backend processes into digestible GUI while navigating through the cybersecurity design space.

 Security rules, also known as intentions, can be modified by Arctic Wolf's security engineers per client request.

-HOW THE ALERTING PROCESS WORKS
+THE PROCESS EXPLAINED

 33%